An exceptionally powerful WordPress anti-spam plugin that eliminates comment spam, trackback spam, contact form spam & registration spam.

 If you are using front-end anti-spam plugins (CAPTCHAs, challenge questions, etc), be sure they are disabled since there's no longer a need for them, and these could likely conflict.
 (Back-end antispam plugins like Akismet are fine, although unnecessary.)

 Install a contact form if you like.
-(See below)
+(See "Adding a Contact Form to Your Blog" below)

 You're done!
 Sit back and see what it feels like to live without blog comment spam, trackback spam, contact form spam, and registration spam!